 Great Bloggers Bake Along

-If you would like to bake along with me for the new series of the Great British Bake Off, then the rules are here and you can grab my badge on my homepage and on the rules page.
+You can find the rules here and you can grab my badge on my homepage and on the rules page.
 I look forward to seeing what you come up with and remember that at the end of the bake off, I will be holding my prize draw which has been kindly sponsored by Tesco (thank you!), where an independent judge will choose his or hers 3 favourite bakes from the final bake along (week 10).

-You can choose any of these cakes or a British classic of your own choice (as I did!)
+Please ensure you choose one of these cakes or a British classic of your own choice (as I did!)

-The linky is open a little later this week as Monday is a bank holiday, so you have until the end of that day – i.e..
+This Monday is a bank holiday, therefore, the linky will be open a little longer and so you have until the end of that day – i.e..
 11.59pm.